Contemporary Design - Design, Master of Arts (Art and Design)

 Contemporary Design (CoDe) is one of the three majors of the Master’s Programme in Design, the others being Fashion, Clothing and Textile Design (FaCT) and Collaborative and Industrial Design (CoID).
 In addition, the Master’s Programme in Design collaborates closely with the Master’s programme in Creative Sustainability (CS) and International Design Business Management (IDBM).
 All are two-year programmes, whereby students graduate with a Master of Arts degree in Design.

-Aalto University is now ranked 8th in the world in the field of art and design by QS World University Ranking.
+Aalto University is ranked globally in top ten in the field of art and design by QS World University Ranking.
 The world-class teaching and facilities ensure that, upon graduating from the study option, graduates are able to:

 - create future oriented products, services and systems as a member of a multidisciplinary or trans-disciplinary team and/or as an individual designer.